-I have been getting lots of questions and comments around the Pandemic Unemployment Assistance (PUA) program and delays many unemployed Americans are experiencing getting their benefit payments, especially the new 11-week extension that is now in place.
-Here is some more background and some possible reasons for the delayed payments, especially around those getting paid via Debit Cards.
-Please review the comments for more stories or leave one to share your story.
+I have been getting lots of questions and comments around the Pandemic Unemployment Assistance (PUA) program and delays many unemployed Americans are experiencing getting their benefit payments, especially the latest extensions that are now in place.
+Here is some more background and some possible reasons for the delayed payments, including those impacted by benefit year end and new claim issues.
+Please review the comments forum at the end of this article for more information or leave one to share your story.